antvis/G2/site/docs/manual/introduction/what-is-g2.en.md

 order: 1
 ---

-**G2** It is a concise progressive syntax mainly used for making web-based visualizations.
-It provides a set of functional style, declarative API and component programming paradigm, hoping to help users quickly complete **dashboard building** 、**data exploration** 、**storytelling** and other diverse needs.
+**G2** is a concise and progressive grammar primarily for creating web-based visualizations.
+It provides a set of functional-style, declarative APIs and a component-based programming paradigm, aiming to help users quickly accomplish diverse needs such as **report building**, **data exploration**, and **storytelling**.

-This article will give you a brief introduction to the core concepts of G2:
+This article will briefly introduce the core concepts of G2:

 - **Mark**: Draw data-driven graphics
-- **Transform**: Derived data
+- **Transform**: Derive data
-- **Scale**: Mapping abstract data into visual data
+- **Scale**: Map abstract data to visual data
-- **Coordinate system**: applies point transformation to the spatial channel
+- **Coordinate**: Apply point transformations to spatial channels
-- **View composition (Composition)**: Manage and enhance views
+- **Composition**: Manage and enhance views
-- **Animation**: Data-driven animation and continuous deformation animation
+- **Animation**: Data-driven animations and continuous morphing animations
-- **Interaction**: Manipulate the view and display detailed information
+- **Interaction**: Manipulate views and display detailed information

-"Talk is cheap, show me the code", then let's take a look at what visualization effects G2 can make based on the following simple data set.
+"Talk is cheap, show me the code" - let's see what visualizations G2 can create based on the simple dataset below.

 ```js | ob {  pin: false , autoMount: true }
 table({